Oops in java

 1-Encapsulation

-Binding of the data and methods together inside the single unit i.e class is called the encapsulation.
-It helps in hiding the internal data and access it by using getter and setter method.
+The binding of the data and methods together inside the single unit, i.e., class, is called encapsulation.
+It helps in hiding the internal data and accessing it by using getter and setter methods.
 It is also known as data hiding.
-It is used for security reason.
+It is used for security reasons.

 Access Modifier